UN-ICC/ICC-Data-Hackathon-2021/RefugeeMigration/UNHCR/README.md

 ##### Context:

 This dataset was extracted from the UNHCR Statistical Yearbook.
 Due to the format of the original data, each sub-dataset was extracted by hand, so bear in mind that there might be some parsing inconsistencies.
 A brief description of each table can be found below.
-Tables highlighted in green are considered to be directly related to the challenge at hand.
-[Statistical Annexes](https://www.unhcr.org/51628f589.html).
+Main tables are what we consider to be directly related to the challenge at hand.
+All the additional tables can be found under the [additional](additional) folder.
+For further description of the variables, please check the [Statistical Annexes](https://www.unhcr.org/51628f589.html).

-#### Description per table:
+#### Main tables for the challenge:

+##### Table 15.
+Major locations and demographic composition of populations of concern to UNHCR, end-2011

+##### Table 17.
+Refugees including people in a refugee-like situation by type of location, end-2011

+##### Table 18.
+Major mass inflows, 2011

+##### Table 19.
+Major voluntary repatriation/returnee movements, 2011

+##### Table 20.
+Resettlement departures of refugees from first asylum countries, 2011

+##### Table 22.
+Refugees, asylum-seekers, internally displaced persons (IDPs), returnees (refugees and IDPs), stateless persons, and others of concern to UNHCR by region, 2010-2011

+#### Additional tables:

 ##### Table 1.
 Refugees, asylum-seekers, internally displaced persons (IDPs), returnees (refugees and IDPs), stateless persons, and others of concern to UNHCR by country/territory of asylum, end-2011